Martin Luther, Dietrich Bonhoeffer, and Political Theologies

 But such a reading has been hampered by the persistent distancing of Bonhoeffer from his own Lutheran tradition, especially on the topic of the two kingdoms.
 In political-theological discussions that appropriate Bonhoeffer’s overcoming of a dualistic relationship between church and world, it is frequently suggested that the Lutheran pattern of thinking in terms of two kingdoms has stood as a major obstacle to overcoming this dualism.
 The implication, then, is that Bonhoeffer overthrew the dualism by distancing himself from two-kingdoms thinking.
 Many interpreters of Bonhoeffer’s political theology, then, appropriate his overcoming of a dualistic understanding of church and public life, see the two kingdoms as a particularly pernicious form of this dualism, and therefore suggest or argue explicitly that Bonhoeffer’s political theology is marked by a turn away from the two kingdoms.79

 As indicated above, this line of interpretation is problematic, first, in identifying two-kingdoms thinking with a rigid and modern distinction between the public and private.
-It is certainly the case that some Lutheran thinkers, especially in the early-twentieth-century Germany, interpreted the two kingdoms in that direction.
-But to identify this particular expression of the two kingdoms with the tradition of two-kingdoms as a whole is to project the late-nineteenth and early-20th-century logic of Eigengesetzlichkeit onto the earlier tradition.80 This line of interpretation is problematic, second, because Bonhoeffer himself saw the distance between a dualistic account and what he considered the authentically Lutheran account of the two kingdoms as a differentiated unity.
+It is certainly the case that some Lutheran thinkers, especially in the early-20th-century Germany, interpreted the two kingdoms in that direction.
+But to identify this particular expression of the two kingdoms with the tradition of two-kingdoms as a whole is to project the late-19th and early-20th-century logic of Eigengesetzlichkeit onto the earlier tradition.80 This line of interpretation is problematic, second, because Bonhoeffer himself saw the distance between a dualistic account and what he considered the authentically Lutheran account of the two kingdoms as a differentiated unity.
 Instead of interpreting Bonhoeffer as attempting to distance himself from the two kingdoms—and then identifying remnants of two-kingdoms logic as unfortunate residues81—it is better to see him firmly situated within Lutheran two-kingdoms thinking, arguing for one expression of it over another.
 For Bonhoeffer, the two kingdoms function not to prop up a private/public distinction, but to locate politics as concerning preservation-toward-redemption, and therefore to forestall what he saw as the twin errors of compromise and radicalism.

 Against this background, avenues emerge for future research on Martin Luther, Dietrich Bonhoeffer, and political theologies.
 One area for further work is the continued reassessment of the Lutheran tradition of social ethics.
 Characterizations of Lutheran social ethics as inherently dualistic and therefore liable to political servility have proven remarkably resilient despite a great deal of historical-theological demonstration to the contrary.
 The example of Bonhoeffer, who marshaled Lutheran arguments for resisting the Nazi state, ought to be included in this reassessment.
 Conversely, a second avenue for future research is the deeper incorporation of Bonhoeffer into historical-theological treatments of Lutheran social ethics and political theology.
 Bonhoeffer has been claimed for a series of political-theological perspectives and movements, but there has been relatively little work grounding his thinking in its own Lutheran tradition.